ripienaar/free-for-dev/README.md

   * [keychest.net/speedtest](https://keychest.net/speedtest) - Independent speed test and TLS handshake latency test against Digital Ocean
   * [letsmonitor.org](https://letsmonitor.org) - SSL monitoring, free for up to 5 monitors
   * [loader.io](https://loader.io/) — Free load testing tools with limitations
+  * [MoniForm.com](https://moniform.com) - Automatic website form monitoring service.
+Get notified if something is not working before your clients try to contact you.
+Free to monitor your first form.
   * [meercode.io](https://meercode.io/) — Meercode is the ultimate monitoring dashboard for your CI/CD builds.
 Free for open-source and one private repository.
   * [netdata.cloud](https://www.netdata.cloud/) — Netdata is an open-source tool to collect real-time metrics.
 It's a growing product and can also be found on GitHub!
   * [newrelic.com](https://www.newrelic.com) — New Relic observability platform built to help engineers create more perfect software.
 From monoliths to serverless, you can instrument everything and then analyze, troubleshoot, and optimize your entire software stack.
 The free tier offers 100GB/month of free data ingest, one free full-access user, and unlimited free primary users.